ibrahimMohamed124/ibrahimMohamed124/README.md

 - 🎓 Software Engineer
 - 💻 Full-Stack .NET Developer focused on Microsoft Technologies and Odoo ERP
-- ⚙ Skilled in C#, C/C++, Java, HTML, CSS, JavaScript
+- ⚙ Skilled in C#, C/C++, Java, Python, HTML, CSS, JavaScript
 - 🧩 Passionate about building strong backend systems and clean UI integration
 - 🚀 Aim: Become one of the top open-source contributors in the dev community